 This is state Rep. Matt Gabler’s fifth term in office, having first been elected in 2008 to serve the 75th Legislative District in the Pennsylvania House of Representatives.
 For the 2017-18 session, Matt is a member of the following four committees: Environmental Resources and Energy, Finance, Rules and State Government.
-He has also been appointed to serve as vice-chairman of the House Republican Policy Committee.
+He has also been appointed to serve as deputy chairman of the House Republican Policy Committee.

 Since taking office, Gabler has authored the following pieces of legislation that have been signed into law:

 - House Bill 755/Act 116 of 2011- Increased the annual meeting and dues expenses allowed for county directors of veterans’ affairs from a maximum of $100 to a maximum of $400.

 - House Bill 493/Act 77 of 2013 - Decreased Pennsylvania’s Redevelopment Assistance Capital Program (RACP) debt ceiling from $4.05 billion to $3.45 billion.

 - House Bill 2169/Act 116 of 2014 - Re-authorized the Special Elk Conservation License and auction, as well as a second special license to be awarded via fundraiser in conjunction with the Pennsylvania-based non-profit elk organization that manages and operates the Elk Country Visitor’s Center in Benezette Township.

 - House Bill 1135/Act 197 of 2014 - Designated the Route 153 Bridge in Huston Township, Clearfield County as the Huston Township Veterans Memorial Bridge; and a section of Route 219 in Johnsonburg Borough as the Veterans of Johnsonburg Bypass.